yuvaldrori/documentation/_posts/continuous-deployment/2014-09-03-deployment-to-elastic-beanstalk.md

 ---
 ## Prerequisites

 This deployment method is not yet able to create Elastic Beanstalk environments, neither does it configure the S3 Bucket needed to upload new versions of your application.
 Please configure your Elastic Beanstalk environment by hand for your first deploy.
-All later deployments can than be handled by the scripts provided in this article.
+All later deployments can then be handled by the scripts provided in this article.

 ## Configuration